10 Days in Japan: Itinerary, What to Do & Where to Go

 Want to see more of Kamakura without hassle?
 Book yourself onto one of these hand-picked Kamakura tours:

 • Kamakura Nature and History Walking Tour: A 5-hour historical walking tour starting along the beautiful trail between Kita-Kamakura and Hasedera Temple.
-Offers the perfect escape from the big city!
+It offers the perfect escape from the big city!

-• Private Full-Day Kamakura Tour: A private 9-hour guided tour exploring all of Kamakura’s top attractions including Kamakura Daibutsu, Shrine of Tsuragoaka Hachimangu, and Hokokuji Temple.
-Tour includes hotel pick-up and drop-off.
+• Private Full-Day Kamakura Tour: A private 9-hour guided tour exploring all of Kamakura’s top attractions, including Kamakura Daibutsu, Shrine of Tsuragoaka Hachimangu, and Hokokuji Temple.
+The tour includes hotel pick-up and drop-off.

 Getting to Kamakura